binarymax/heimdall/README.md

 Heimdall uses the oData* standard for API response formatting, and EDM** for type-safety

+Heimdall is available for use under the MIT License

 ## Example

 Here is a simple example of a resource declaration: